Siddhesh9161/AirFly_--Siddhesh-Wagh-/README.md

 - Clear segmentation: Delay analysis, Cancellation analysis— useful for stakeholders like airline operators and airport planners

 ## 🔧 How to Reproduce / Extend the Work
 1. Clone this repo to your local machine
-2. Use `cleaned_flights.csv` as input if you prefer a clean dataset; or start from raw CSVs if you want full preprocessing
+2. Download Data From `EDA.ipynb` file
-3. Run `flights_EDA.ipynb` to replicate EDA and charts
+3. Run `EDA.ipynb` to replicate EDA and charts
-4. Open `PowerBI_Dashboard.pbix` with Power BI Desktop and explore dashboard or build new visuals
+4. Open `US Flight Data 2015.pbit` with Power BI Desktop and explore dashboard or build new visuals
 5. Add new analyses, dashboards or visualizations — and commit to your fork with meaningful commit messages

 ## 📝 Note on Data Source & Licensing